Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Where $dff$ is the dimension of the hidden layer, which is usually set to $dff = 2048$.

+The feed-forward network is position-wise, which means that it is applied to each position in the sequence independently and identically.

 ### Encoder block

 <img src="encoder_with_tensors.png" width="500">